 Associate Professor, Department of Medicine (General Internal Medicine)

-Dr. Starrels is an Assistant Professor in the Department of Medicine at Albert Einstein College of Medicine and Montefiore Medical Center.
+Dr. Starrels is an Associate Professor in the Department of Medicine at Albert Einstein College of Medicine and Montefiore Medical Center.
 Her research, clinical, teaching, and policy-related activities focus on the safety and effectiveness of opioid analgesics for management of chronic pain.
 Dr. Starrels received her BA from Wesleyan University, where she majored in the Science in Society Program, and her MD from Jefferson Medical College.
 She completed her residency in Internal Medicine at Columbia University Medical Center and fellowship in the Robert Wood Johnson Foundation Clinical Scholars Program at the University of Pennsylvania, where she received a MS in Health Policy Research.
 Dr. Starrels joined the Einstein/Montefiore faculty in 2008 in the Division of General Internal Medicine.
 She is teaching faculty in the Internal Medicine and Primary Care and Social Internal Medicine residency training programs, and attending physician at the Montefiore Family Care Center.
 She is board-certified in both Internal Medicine and Addiction Medicine.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.